Safdarjung Hospital: Laparoscopic cholecystectomy

 In an attempt to minimise the above drawbacks of conventional Cholecystectomy an attempt was made with MiniLap Cholecystectomy through a single 6-8 cms incision.
 This was performed in 150 cases and the results were presented at the International College of Surgeons conference in London in November 1994 by Dr. N. C. Bose, Consultant and Head of Department of Surgery, Safdarjung Hospital.
 However, this procedure was abandoned shortly thereafter due to its limitations of difficult dissection.

-The search for a technically safe process which was easier to perform and enhanced patients’ comfortability, led to the introduction of Laparoscopic Cholecystectomy through keyhole incision.
+The search for a technically safe process which was easier to perform and enhanced patients’ comfort, led to the introduction of Laparoscopic Cholecystectomy through keyhole incision.
 This high-tech surgery was contemplated through single or multiple keyhole incisions resulting in minimal postoperative pain, early ambulation and hospital discharge within 24 hrs’ with fastest recovery.

 In Safdarjung Hospital, Dr. N. C. Bose, Consultant & Head of Surgery, along with his junior colleague Dr. S. V. Arya, Specialist in Surgery, were instrumental in the establishment of Laparoscopic Cholecystectomy operative procedure in February 1994.
 The duo performed 100 cases without any morbidity or mortality until June 1997.
 This procedure commonly known as Lap Chole is currently a gold standard for Cholecystectomy.